 Make your house smell good

 Whether potential buyers realize it or not, they are evaluating your home with all of their senses.
 Not only are they examining the look of your space, but they are judging the smell too.
 “Shampoo carpets to remove any stains and pet orders,” recommends Sheryl English, a realtor at Blackjack Realty Group.
 “A lovely scented candle of vanilla, cinnamon, apple, or lavender is inviting without being obvious or overpowering.”
 Don’t miss the 22 secrets your real estate agent isn’t telling you.

 It may not seem like it, but lighting is a bigger part of how to sell a house fast than you might think.
 Walking into a house that is clean, airy, and with a lot of natural light flowing through gives the impression of a happy home.
 “Light is a major asset for most buyers,” agrees Brian LeBow, a national real estate coach and sales manager for Coldwell Banker Dynasty.
 He suggests staging your home to accentuate the positive and to “add lighting where appropriate and open the clean windows.”

 Go modern with drone footage

 Investing in a photography package with drone footage will make your home listing stand out above the others.
 Real estate agent Julio Ybanez relies on professional drone photography to sell luxury properties in Florida.
 He says that this service can cost anywhere from $300 to $500.
 “Drones for this price range should be used only if they will add value to the listings due to great surroundings like lakes, canals, golf courses, parks and of course a clean and good-looking neighborhood.”
 Don’t have great surroundings?
 Just stick with professional photos, Ybanez suggests.
-Check out these 10 life hacks that make it easier to move to a new city.
+Next, make sure you avoid these things you should never do if you want to sell your house.